Get Close to My Love

-Get Close to My Love is the third album by soul singer and stage star Jennifer Holliday, released in 1987.
+Get Close to My Love is the third album by soul singer and stage star Jennifer Holliday, released in 1987 on Geffen Records.
+The album reached No. 26 on the Swedish Pop Albums Chart.

+Overview

 Lead single, "Heart On The Line", reached number 48 on the Billboard Hot Black Singles chart, followed by "Read It In My Eyes".
 The album included a cover of the Gladys Knight & the Pips' classic "Giving Up."

+Critical reception

+Phyl Garland of Stereo Review exclaimed "She doesn't let us down on her new album", adding "There are pleasant moments to be found in "Get Close to My Love."